 INEOS Upstream v Persons Unknown EWHC 2945 (Ch) ( arguing against an injunction being granted against protestors against fracking: expected in the Court of Appeal later)

 UKCOG v Persons Unknown (proceedings in the High Court against fracking protestors)

-Stephen contributes to Legal Action, Solicitors’ Journal and other periodicals.
-Past articles include principles for obtaining compensation for police negligence, the role of the nearest relative under the Mental Health Act 1983, and developments on the case-law relating to neglect verdicts at coroners’ inquests.
+Stephen is a frequent contributor to Legal Action, Solicitors' Journal and other periodicals.
+Past articles include principles for obtaining compensation for police negligence, the role of the nearest relative under the Mental Health Act 1983, and developments on the case-law relating to neglect verdicts at coroners' inquests.

 He also had an article on police anonymity at inquests published in the Mail on Sunday.
 He is an editor of the Community Care Law Reports, specialising in mental health cases.